shadowfacts/EnFusion/README.md

 ====

-- To download the EnFusion source code navigate to a directory to keep EnFusion inside of, e.g. C:\Users\shadowdfacts\Documents\MinecraftMods.
+- To download the EnFusion source code navigate to a directory to keep EnFusion inside of, e.g. C:\Users\shadowfacts\Documents\MinecraftMods.
 - Run the command: `git clone https://github.com/shadowfacts/EnFusion.git` to clone the repository.
 - Once Git has finished open the EnFusion folder in a new Command Prompt window.
-- Next run `git submodule init` to retrieve [ShadowCore](https://github.com/shadowfacts/shadowcore).
+- Next run `git submodule init` to register [ShadowCore](https://github.com/shadowfacts/shadowcore) with Git.
+- Now run `git submodule update` to download [ShadowCore](https://github.com/shadowfacts/shadowcore).
 - Run `gradlew setupDecompWorkspace idea` to download the dependencies and setup the workspace. **Note:** If you are using Eclipse and not IDEA just replace `idea` with `eclipse`.
 - Make any changes you wish to make and test them in the IDE of your choice.
 - Lastly, to compile the source code into a .jar file just run the command `gradlew build` and the EnFusion jar will be located in the build/libs directory.